Trump steadily fulfills goals on religious right wish list

-NEW YORK (AP) — When Donald Trump assumed the presidency, conservative religious leaders drew up “wish lists’ of steps they hoped he’d take to oppose abortion and rein in the LGBTQ-rights movement.
-With a flurry of recent actions, Trump’s administration is now winning their praise for aggressively fulfilling many of their goals.
+NEW YORK — When Donald Trump assumed the presidency, conservative religious leaders drew up “wish lists” of steps they hoped he’d take to oppose abortion and rein in the LGBTQ-rights movement.
+With a flurry of recent actions, Trump’s administration is winning their praise for aggressively fulfilling many of their goals.

 Mat Staver, president of the legal advocacy organization Liberty Counsel, said Trump has fulfilled about 90% of the goals on a list that Staver and other conservative leaders compiled.